google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 - `dry-run`: Determines if ClusterFuzzLite reports bugs/crashes.
 The default value is `false`.
-When set to `true`, ClusterFuzzLite will never report a failure even if it finds a crash in your project.
-If set to `true`, users would have to manually check the logs for detected bugs.
+When set to `true`, ClusterFuzzLite will never report a failure even if it finds a crash in your project, and users will have to manually check the logs for detected bugs.

 **Note:** Your specific CI system will determine how options are passed to ClusterFuzzLite.
 Because